Working papers

-Can agricultural trade promote international climate cooperation? (in progress, JMP).
+Can agricultural trade integration promote international cooperation?

 Abstract